nnair12/darknet/README2.md

 ## Introduction

+Darknet is an implementation which allows users to customize their own YOLO weights file for use in a YOLO model.
+The user has the ability to determine their own dataset and consequently develop a weights file that is optimized for that data.

+AlexeyAB added to PJReddie's original code to allow for training on GPU.
+Since the amount of data is usually very large, training without a GPU will take a lot of time.

+I have adapted Alex's implementation and trained it on the KITTI Dataset.
+I created a VM with GPU capabilities on Paperspace in order to train a model using this codebase.

 ## Steps

 1. First, download a pretrained weights file.
 I used [darknet53.conv.74](https://pjreddie.com/media/files/darknet53.conv.74).
 Due to the size, this file is not included in the repository
 2. I then created the config file yolov3-kitti.cfg.
 It can be located in the `cfg/` directory.
-3. I created file `obj.names` in the directory `data/`, with objects names - each in new line
+3. I created file `obj.names` in the directory `data/`, with objects names - each in new line.
+Each word refers to the label corresponding with that line number (0-indexed).
   ```ini
   vehicle
   person